soenkekluth/enhanced-scroll/README.md

 directionX
 ```

-ScrollEvents will only be instanciated once for the same scroll target to save memory and optimize the performance.
+EnhancedScroll will only be instanciated once for the same scroll target to save memory and optimize the performance.

 ### Dependencies